ResonanceForge/clash-silk/README.md

 clash-silk is started to make a `mihomo` GUI that is usable and suck less.

-It will have:
+It will:

-- a TUN mode with the same experience of `clash-party`
+- have a TUN mode with the same experience of `clash-party`
-- better performance
+- have better performance
+- be hackable and extendable

 ## Contribution Guildlines